Genesis Apocryphon: Publication

 The Genesis Apocryphon was the most damaged out of the first four scrolls found in Cave 1 making the publication history difficult, lengthy yet interesting.
-The scroll is dated palaeographical to 25 BCE through 50 CE which coincides with the radiocarbon dating estimate of 89 BCE-118 CE.
+The scroll is dated palaeographical to 25 BC through 50 AD which coincides with the radiocarbon dating estimate of 89 BC – 118 AD.
 Due to its fragile condition the Genesis Apocryphon was the last to be identified.
 The extent of the damage included missing fragments, faded lettering, and patches of ink that had leaked through the parchment, requiring infrared imaging technology to render some passages legible.
 In April 1949 New Jersey, the scroll was partially unrolled for the scroll to be identified by John C. Trever.
 The portion read was identified as the previously lost "Book of Lamech".
 June 1, 1954, due to the growing controversy over the scrolls Samuel Marr placed the famous Wall Street Journal ad to sell the four Dead Sea Scrolls.
 The State of Israel bought the four scrolls and brought them to the Hebrew University of Jerusalem to be translated.
 In time, (1955), eight small fragments were excavated from Cave 1 believed to be a part of the fourth scroll.
-Józef Milik edited the fragments and published them under the name Apocalypse de Lamech based on Trever’s previous identification; the fragments were given the publication number 20.
+Józef Milik edited the fragments and published them under the name Apocalypse de Lamech based on Trever's previous identification; the fragments were given the publication number 20.
 All other texts related were added to this number 1Q20.

 Avigad and Yigael Yadin led the initial major publication of the Genesis Apocryphon in 1956.
 It dealt mostly with the last three columns that were very well preserved.
 The publication included very meticulous transcriptions and translations that stood well against later re-readings and photographic technology.
 The Genesis Apocryphon was renamed at this time due to the additional reading about other patriarchs.
 Jonas C. Greenfield, Elisha Qimron, Morgenstern and Sivan published the rest of the unpublished columns in 1995.
-In between this time a German translation by Beyer and a two commentaries by Joseph Fitzmyer was also published.
+In between this time a German translation by Beyer and two commentaries by Joseph Fitzmyer was also published.
 Also, in 1991, Wise and Zuckerman arranged the eight fragments of 1Q20 and the Trever Fragment into a more coherent order.
-More recently a 3rd edition of Fitzmyer’s commentary was published containing the newly publish columns.
-Martin Abegg and Michael Wise collaborated in 2005 to create an English translation of the Genesis Apocryphon and this is the most recent completed edition of the text.
+More recently a 3rd edition of Fitzmyer's commentary was published containing the newly publish columns.
+Martin Abegg and Michael Wise collaborated in 2005 to create an English translation of the Genesis Apocryphon.
 These publications and commentaries are not a complete list of translations and commentaries related to the Genesis Apocryphon but are the most significant.